-To accept a TAship with UWP, graduate students are required to enroll in the appropriate teaching practicum course(s) when they are teaching a course for the first time.
-We assign TAs who are new to the UWP to the following teaching assignments:
+UWP requires that TAs apply for academic year teaching assignments during early spring of each year.
+UWP TAs enroll in the appropriate teaching practicum course(s) when they are teaching a course for the first time.
+TAs should refer to their offer of employment letter for more details.
+UWP assigns TAs to the following courses: